symlex/input-validation/README.md

 Composer
 --------

-If you are using composer, simply add "lastzero/php-input-validation" to your composer.json file to use this library:
+If you are using composer, simply add "lastzero/php-input-validation" to your composer.json file and run `composer update`:

     "require": {
         "lastzero/php-input-validation": "*"